 How to Play Ukulele Basics

 Let’s start at the beginning of your ukulele journey.
-Here is where you learn the proper hold for the instrument.
+Here is where you learn the proper hold for the ukulele.
 If you are a fan of the musical instrument (and you likely are if you want to learn how to play it), then you probably have seen Tiny Tim.
 He’s a musician from the 60s who made the instrument famous.
 Now his musical style may be in question, but if you look at a picture of him playing, he has the perfect hold for it.
 Note that he plays left-handed style so if you’re a righty, hold it the same way but reverse.

 For a right-handed hold, the ukulele should be cradled by the right arm and held between your body and your forearm.
 On your right hand, your index finger is extended and used for strumming.
 You should be strumming at the neck of the ukulele, where it meets the body.
 If you play the guitar, you might be tempted to strum near the hole of the ukulele but this isn’t right.
 You should focus on strumming much higher; this is how the vibration works uniquely to the instrument.

 Hold your instrument high to your body as you are playing.
 Again- a guitar is held much lower, but the ukulele has to be higher to get the proper sound.
 The crook of your elbow is where it should rest.
 If you are holding it properly you should be able to move either one of your hands away and the instrument should stay in place.
-Take a look at this video tutorial showing how to hold a uke:
+Take a look at this video tutorial showing how to hold a ukulele:

 Ukulele Chords Structure and Tuning